-As an active soloist, chamber musician, and member of numerous prestigious orchestras, she has appeared on the stages of Carnegie Hall, Philadelphia’s Verizon Hall, the Kennedy Center of the Performing Arts, Tokyo’s Suntory Hall, Shanghai Oriental Arts Center, National Centre for the Performing Arts in Beijing, Cultural Centre in Hong Kong, Dewan Philharmonik Petronas in Kuala Lumpur, and recently made her solo debut in Carnegie Hall’s Weill Recital Hall.
+As an active soloist, chamber musician, and member of numerous prestigious orchestras she has appeared on the stages of Carnegie Hall, Philadelphia’s Verizon Hall, the Kennedy Center of the Performing Arts, Tokyo’s Suntory Hall, Shanghai Oriental Arts Center, National Centre for the Performing Arts in Beijing, Cultural Centre in Hong Kong, Dewan Philharmonik Petronas in Kuala Lumpur, Musikverein and the Wiener Kozerthaus in Vienna, Warsaw Philharmonic Concert Hall, Lisinksi Hall in Zagreb, and the Dvorana Hall/ Union Hall in Maribor, Slovenia.
+Barbora made her solo debut in Carnegie Hall’s Weill Recital Hall in June 2014.
+She has collaborated with many notable artists such as the Ying Quartet, the Johannes Quartet, Ruggiero Ricci, Sir Simon Rattle, Charles Dutoit, Christoph Eschenbach, Valery Gergiev, Andre Previn, Yannick Nezget-Seguin, Alan Gilbert, Fabio Luisi, Neeme Jarvi and many others.

-A native of the Czech Republic, Miss Kolářová holds a Bachelor of Music degree from the Curtis Institute of Music and Master of Music degree from the Yale School of Music.
+A native of the Czech Republic, Miss Kolářová is a former visiting performing artist of the Czech Philharmonic (2013-2016).
+She holds a Bachelor of Music degree from the Curtis Institute of Music and Master of Music degree from the Yale School of Music.
 Her major teachers include Pavel Prantl, Charles Avsharian, Ida Kavafian, Arnold Steinhardt and Ani Kavafian.

 Recent and upcoming engagements include the National Symphony at the Kennedy Center, Chicago Sinfonietta at Symphony Hall, Owensboro Symphony, Adrian Symphony, and Bakersfield Symphony.
 Kalia has also worked as a guest cover conductor with the St. Louis Symphony and Indianapolis Symphony, and he was a finalist for the Assistant Conductor audition with the New York Philharmonic in 2015.